-If you would like to be informed as soon as the flowering starts of the next titan arum, please register quickly and you will receive an email as soon as the show starts at the next flowering.
+If you would like to be informed next time as soon as the flowering starts of the next titan arum, please sign up for our mailing list and you will receive an email as soon as the show starts at the next flowering.

 The titan arum was discovered in the steamy rainforests of Sumatra by the Italian botanist Odoardo Beccari in 1878.
 The plant requires a high level of humidity and a constant heat of at least 24 °C. During one growing season, the large tuber, which can become as heavy as 130 kg, produces either a huge 2 to 6 m high leaf or a giant 1.5 to 3 m high ‘flower’.
 Botanically speaking, it is an inflorescence, given that it is composed of many small flowers.